+Lincoln University (PA) Bulletin 2003-2006 The 2003-2006 Bulletin and future updates may also be found on the University website www.lincoln.edu via the Registrar's Office homepage.
+Note: The University Bulletin was under complete revision during the period from 1998 through 2001.
 Lincoln University, in compliance with Title IX of the Education Amendment of 1972 and other Civil Rights laws, offers equal opportunity for admission and employment.
 Moreover, the programs and activities of the University are offered to all students without regard to race, color, national origin, religion, age, sex, or physical disability.